KleberVales/english-study/README.md

 Printed Media and Content

 - I read that story in a book.
+- Who is that guy in the picture?

 ### 3.2 Of and of the
 ### 3.3 To and for